-Senior Staff Fellow — Division of Biochemical Toxicology
+Research Biologist — Division of Biochemical Toxicology

 Volodymyr Tryndyak, Ph.D.

 Dr. Tryndyak conducts studies with emphasis on developing epigenetic biomarkers that can be used in epidemiological and clinical studies to identify individuals in the population who may be susceptible to specific diseases.
-His research is focused on the mechanisms applicable for the identification of agents with carcinogenic potential using in vivo and in vitro models to facilitate the assessment of risk to human health.
-Using high-throughput approaches, Dr. Tryndyak has investigated genetic and epigenetic alterations after carcinogen exposure to understand mechanism of cancer development and identify biomarkers, especially non-invasive biomarkers, of cancer progression.
+His research focuses on the mechanisms applicable for the identification of agents with carcinogenic potential using in vivo and in vitro models to facilitate the assessment of risk to human health.
+Using high-throughput approaches, Dr. Tryndyak has investigated genetic and epigenetic alterations after carcinogen exposure to understand mechanisms of cancer development and to identify biomarkers, especially non-invasive biomarkers, of cancer progression.
 Considering the genetic and epigenetic diversity in the human population, individualized and targeted approaches are key aspects of his research.
-Utilizing a multiparental Collaborative Cross mouse population model, Dr. Tryndyak investigated interindividual- and sex-specific variations in the development of nonalcoholic fatty liver disease (NAFLD) to better understand the molecular mechanisms and drivers of the disease development and molecular determinants of interindividual susceptibility to NAFLD.
+Using a multiparental Collaborative Cross mouse population model, Dr. Tryndyak investigated interindividual- and sex-specific variations in the development of nonalcoholic fatty liver disease (NAFLD) to better understand the molecular mechanisms and drivers of the disease development and molecular determinants of interindividual susceptibility to NAFLD.
 Progression of NAFLD may lead to liver cancer development and early identification of these factors may help to prevent liver cancer.